 Having previously worked as a screenwriter, Cimino had a chance to direct with Thunderbolt and Lightfoot, the story of an unlikely friendship between veteran bank robber “Thunderbolt” (Clint Eastwood) and young, thrill-seeking “Lightfoot” (Jeff Bridges).
 The result is an impressively taut little road/crime thriller.
 From the opening moments, it’s clear that Cimino not only knows how to tell a story, but to tell it economically.

-Surprisingly, Thunderbolt and Lightfoot almost wasn’t directed by Cimino.
+Surprisingly, Cimino almost did not direct Thunderbolt and Lightfoot.
 Apparently, Clint Eastwood was originally slated to direct the film.
-It was only after reading Cimino’s script that an impressed Eastwood offered him the chance to take the reigns as a solo screenwriter and a director.
+It was only after reading Cimino’s script that an impressed Eastwood offered him the chance to take the reins as a solo screenwriter and a director.

 The Deer Hunter tells the moving story of “Mike” (Robert De Niro), “Nick” (Christopher Walken) and “Steve” (John Savage), three workers from the steel mill town of Clairton, Pennsylvania.
 The film consists of three very distinct segments.
 The first details the trio’s celebration of Steve’s wedding in 1967 as they prepare ship off to fight in Vietnam.
 The second chapter outlines the group’s horrifying experiences during the war.
 Depicted in great detail is a traumatizing ordeal in which the trio are taken prisoner by North Vietnamese soldiers.
 Forced to play Russian roulette, they manage to barely escape.
 The third and final act examines the damage the war has done to each of their lives.